home-controller/homeauto_network/docs/DESIGN.md

 ### CRC Error checking

-- Not sure how good the CRC is when cut down form 8 bits to 4, should it go back to 8?
 - Decided to change to 8 bit CRC
 - CRC is computed on command and data bytes